lambdaclass/concrete/ROADMAP.md

   themselves.
 - Keep parser changes LL(1).
 Attribute-style contracts are allowed; ambiguous trailing contract syntax is not.
+- SMT can assist obligation discharge, but it must never silently replace Lean or human-readable evidence.
+Solver results are classified as `proved_by_smt`, `smt_unknown`, `smt_counterexample`, or `solver_trusted`, and audit/release artifacts must show that classification.
 - Add proof/evidence infrastructure only when it tightens a real claim, unlocks a flagship, or reduces a named trust gap.
 - New flagship candidates enter through an audit first, then code, then proof,